fbpx

 How much does a probate attorney cost?

-In certain situations the cost of a probate attorney will depend on the complexity of the estate that is being probated.
+In certain situations, the cost of a probate attorney will depend on the complexity of the estate that is being probated.
 Some attorneys will charge a percentage, and other attorneys may charge hourly.
 It is not uncommon to see a combination of both a flat or graduated percentage fee, along with some hourly charges.
 Our law firm maintains an extremely reasonable price structure as we strive to be affordable to a wide array of clients.
-Call our office to setup a free 30-minute consultation and we can give you a better idea of what it may cost to probate your estate.
+Call our office to set up a free 30-minute consultation and we can give you a better idea of what it may cost to probate your estate.

 Do I need an attorney to go through probate?